ArchHazel/depth2loc/README.md

 python -m depth2loc.modules.assign_per_frame_label_using_action_label_file
 ```

 Add this argument `--slice-video` while debugging.
-Sliced video clips are put in the same folder as original color video `rgb.avi` with name `rgb_00.avi` - `rgb_37.avi`.
+Sliced video clips are put in the same folder as original color video `rgb.avi` with name `rgb_00.mp4` - `rgb_37.mp4`.
 ```bash
 python -m depth2loc.modules.assign_per_frame_label_using_action_label_file --slice_video
 ```
 > I have confirmed that sessions after 2025/04/22 have and only have 38 activities.
 If you are dealing with earlier sessions, I suggest printing out the timetable first and paying closer attention.

-### Run Depth estimation on frames with human in
+### Run Depth estimation on frames with human presence

 ### Human in the loop